tutyamxx/tutyamxx/README.md

 - 🌱 I’m currently trying to learn everything I can 🤣
 - 📦 My [NPM Profile](https://www.npmjs.com/~tutyamxx)
 - 🕵️ I was a moderator on [DotagiftX](https://dotagiftx.com/) official Discord server and the developer of the official DotagiftX Discord Bot!
-- ⚗️ I'm a massive fan of Mario and all Mario Nintendo Switch games!
 - ☁️ Knowledge in `Cloud Formation`, `AWS Lambda`, `Step Functions`, `API Gateway`, `S3 Buckets`, `IAM`, `SAM/AWS CLI`, `EC2`, `Heroku` and `Digital Ocean` at the moment

 ## Languages and Tools: